-Solar photovoltaic fault diagnosis with thermal mapping
+Solar farm inspection with drones and thermal mapping

 |Company||Oblivion Aerial SA.|

 |Industry||Solar panel inspection|